marketsentiment8/marketsentiment8/README.md

 # 💫 About Me:
-Computer Whisperer.<br><br>Feel free to reach out for further inquiries or collaborations.
+Computer Whisperer, Drone enthusiast.<br><br>Feel free to reach out for further inquiries or collaborations.

 ## 🌐 Socials: